 THE CONCEPT AND OPERATION OF THE BODY OF CHRIST

-I think most of what I will have to say in this essay has already been stated in the twelfth chapter of the Book of First Corinthians.
+I think most of what I will have to say in this article has already been stated above in First Corinthians chapter 12.

 Our physical body, although made up of many different parts, is one whole.
 From the head to the feet, it is one body.
 It is seldom that we emphasize one part, such as a finger, to the exclusion of the remainder of the body.

 The term “Body of Christ” is of interest.
 It portrays the fact that the work of Christ is shared by those who also share in the anointing of the Spirit of God, the “Christians,” we might say.
 Jesus is the exalted Head, the one from the beginning with God.
 We who have been baptized by the Spirit of God also are of Christ.